gjlondon/simulacrys/README.md

 definite actions in a a concrete environment.

-Because the goal is to create emergent macro-economic behavior that is nevertheless visible and interpretable at a "human scale" (I do eventually want to bring player characters into this world), it makes rely on agent-based modeling techniques rather than classical macro-economic modeling.
+Because the goal is to create emergent macro-economic behavior that is nevertheless visible and interpretable at a "human scale" (I do eventually want to bring player characters into this world), it relies on agent-based modeling techniques rather than classical macro-economic modeling.
 The fact that I know hardly anything about agent-based modeling or about classical macro-economic modeling will hopefully not be too great a barrier.

+== Architecture

+This project doubles a convenient excuse for me to learn Scala.
+I'm particularly interested in learning (and learning) from the functional aspects of Scala, so I set a goal of building this simulation using (in as much as possible), exclusively **pure functional** programming, i.e. completely avoiding mutation.
+So far, I've managed to avoid all mutability, even though that's made the design significantly more complex and probably less efficient.
+I haven't gotten full purity because this type of simulation leans very heavily on random number generation and *purifying* my RNG usage hasn't felt worthwhile.

+The nice thing about this design is that it, at least in principle, allows for full parallelization of agent decision making (though my current design requires a full bottlenecking "reduce" step between each tick of the game clock).

+In the future, I hope to allow the agents to **learn** policies through some type of reinforcement learning.

 == The Domain